NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Unarmored.md

     desc: " (divine) When an unarmored is destroyed, it re-forms after 2d4 days at the site to which it is bound, fully healed.
 An unarmored is permanently and instantly destroyed only if earnestly gifted a suit of armor worth at least 1,400 gp.
 The gifted suit of armor disappears along with the departing spirit."

   - name: "Deny Shield"
-    desc: "`pf2:r` (divine,teleportation) **Trigger** A creature within 30 feet of the unarmored that it can see uses the Shield Block reaction;\n**Effect** The unarmored wills the triggering creature's shield to momentarily dematerialize, allowing all incoming damage that triggered the Shield Block to bypass the Shield Block."
+    desc: "`pf2:r` (divine,teleportation) **Trigger** A creature within 30 feet of the unarmored that it can see uses the Shield Block reaction;\n* * *\n\n**Effect** The unarmored wills the triggering creature's shield to momentarily dematerialize, allowing all incoming damage that triggered the Shield Block to bypass the Shield Block."

 attacks:
   - name: ""